holochain/docs-pages/src/pages/concepts/7_validation.md

 ---

-The operation is valid, so they store the entry and action in their personal DHT stores, along with their **validation receipts** attesting its validity.
+The operation is valid, so they store the entry and action in their personal DHT stores.
 :::

 ::: storystep